Nikon D810 versus Nikon D750

 While the two cameras under review share the same sensor size, the D810 offers a higher resolution of 36.2 megapixel, compared with 24.2 MP of the D750.
 This megapixel advantage translates into a 22 percent gain in linear resolution.
 On the other hand, these sensor specs imply that the D810 has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 4.88μm versus 5.97μm for the D750).
 It is noteworthy in this context that the two cameras were released in close succession, so that their sensors are from the same technological generation.
 Coming back to sensor resolution, it should be mentioned that the D810 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+For most cameras, data on sensor performance has been reported by DXO Mark.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
-Of the two cameras under review, the D810 has a notably higher overall DXO score than the D810 (overall score 4 points higher), which gives it an advantage in terms of imaging quality.
+Of the two cameras under review, the D810 has a notably higher overall DXO score than the D750 (overall score 4 points higher), which gives it an advantage in terms of imaging quality.
 This advantage is based on 0.9 bits higher color depth, 0.3 EV in additional dynamic range, 0.1 stops of reduced low light sensitivity.
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 |Nikon D810 (⇒ rgt)||Full Frame||36.2||7360||4912||1080/60p||25.7||14.8||2853||97|